rust-vmm/kvm/kvm-bindings/CONTRIBUTING.md

      -- -Iinclude
 popd

-# Step 4: Copy the generated file to the arm64 module.
+# Step 3: Copy the generated file to the arm64 module.
 popd
 cp linux/"$ARCH"_headers/bindings.rs kvm-bindings/src/arm64

 ```

-Steps 2, 3 and 4 must be repeated for all existing architectures.
+Steps 2 and 3 must be repeated for all existing architectures.

 Now that we have the bindings generated, for a new architecture we can copy the
 module file from one of the existing modules.